 Manually entered data will have typos, incomplete records, format inconsistencies.
 It is hard to escape these errors regardless of the quality of employees.
 The way, of course, is to minimize human effort.

 Gartner and D&B have done a great job of assigning monetary value to data.
 According to their reports, the cost of fixing inaccurate data can supersede the cost of preventing such inaccuracies from occurring by ten times.
+It is quite obviously a better option to implement data quality to begin with.
+The longer you hold it off the more damage it tends to do

 Laying down the rules and policies for data quality is an ongoing process.
 One has to update it with the changing nature of data and the regulations placed to ensure fair usage of that data.
 It is nearly impossible to manage metadata, governance frameworks, or data as a whole without formulating robust data quality.